 1. Bill Tytla

-However in many ways animation is a goal that may be unachievable.
-The possibilities and potential of it are endless.
+The possibilities and potential of animation are endless.
 It’s a never-ending struggle, a persistent drive, and one that could very well be just an impossible dream.
-However even if it is an impossible dream it’s important to be persistent to the point that you keep breaking new boundaries and get as close as you possibly can.
-The best stuff that’ll ever be done is still yet to come and the potential of the medium is going to be more and more fulfilled as the future continuously comes.
+The best stuff that’ll ever be done is hopefully still yet to come and the potential of the medium is going to be more and more fulfilled as the future continuously comes.
 With all these things in mind it’s essential that if you are going to do this and fully embrace this journey that you sincerely love animation all the way.
 This is the only way that the impossible dream of Disney animation will ever be achieved.
-There is only one person who has been close to achieving it and he’s on a level exclusively to himself in terms of what he’s been able to achieve.
-His name is Bill Tytla, who is indeed in my book the most influential animator in Disney history and the subject of this post.
+One person who understood this was Bill Tytla, who is indeed in my book the most influential animator in Disney history and the subject of this post.

 Vladimir or, as he was much preferably called, Bill Tytla is really the ultimate example of what the ideal animator is and the one who really proved the direction that Walt Disney wanted the animation at his studio to go in was possible.
 He transcended what could be done in Disney animation, did things in a way nobody else has ever done, and he really was the one who showed the world how strong and powerful the feelings and emotions of cartoon characters can be.
 In many ways Bill was in a sense an enigma.
 Not only did he have a unique style and approach but he also had an interesting situation: he doesn’t really fit in with the old time animators who were groundbreaking and innovative but unsophisticated and unable to keep up with the direction the studio was going but he doesn’t really fit in with the more refined, polished group that held the roost for many decades.